ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/index.md

 ## Quick instructions

-### First: Fix them agreements!

-_Sign an agreement with Resurs Bank to get credentials for production._

 ### 1. Acquire test credentials

 Contact Resurs Bank to request your test credentials.
 Make sure that your system meets all technical requirements before